ali1989ec-ship-it/app-dev-template/README.md

 # AI App Starter Kit

+Always make a new github repo for each project idea i have.

 Turn an app idea into a working project with an AI assistant, without needing to know the technical setup first.

 These guides tell the assistant how to inspect your computer, choose suitable tools, build a small first version, test it, save the work, and help you share it.
 This repository contains instructions, not a runnable app or preinstalled development tools.